Please click to view a Pesach message from Mrs Friedmann.

 Ivan Greenstein, First Chairman of the Board of Governors

-Carmel School was established in 1991 by a handful of passionate parents who believed that every Jewish child has the right to a Jewish education.
-A unifying feature of Hong Kong's thriving Jewish community, the school has grown from an inaugural class of 12 pre-school pupils to a multi-campus institution with a current roll of 380 students.
+A unifying feature of Hong Kong's thriving Jewish community, the school has grown from an inaugural class of 12 pre-school pupils to a multi-campus institution with a current roll of over 400 students.
 In the nearly three decades since its founding, Carmel School has earned recognition as a superb educational institution—rigorous, traditional and innovative—an institution dedicated to intellectual achievement, and reflecting a tight-knit, welcoming community, supportive of students and profoundly committed to their growth and well-being.

 Carmel School is committed to serving as an institution of learning for the Jewish community to perpetuate and build upon the long-standing religious, cultural and economic ties to the region.
 Through a rich and varied curriculum of both international and Jewish studies, students acquire the knowledge and experience they need to prepare for the future.
 Carmel students are encourage to form life-long relationships, learn, laugh and ultimately grow together.